learosema/lea11y/src/fundamentals/demographics.md

 layout: base
 ---

-According to D-Statis, there are 7.3 million people with a severe disability in Germany.
+According to DEStatis, there are 7.3 million people with a severe disability in Germany.
 That's 9.3%.

 When just taking the people into account who are 65 and older,